STARDATE0709.17 - F.A.Q.

 Q: I'm a store/gallery owner; how can I get your work into my storefront?

-A: I'm not currently taking any wholesale orders.
+A: I'm not currently taking on any new wholesale accounts.

 Q: Where can I find more pictures of your artwork?

-A: My most recent work (2010-present) is on my instagram account (@nathan_miers), and some of my older work can be seen both here: www.glasspipes.org/N8 and here www.glassartists.org/eyecandyarts
+A: My most recent work (2010-present) is on my instagram account (@nathan_miers), older work is sometimes posted here when I'm feeling nostalgic.

 Q: I bought a space-theme piece at my local glass shop...is it yours?

-Q: I/my friend/my dog broke my piece, now what?
+Q: I/my friend/my pet broke my piece, now what?

 Q: How did you come up with the Intergalactic Series?